 Additionally, this bullying assembly program stresses the fact that we all need to look out for each other…in other words, if you see someone being bullied, get involved!
 Get help for the person being bullied!
-In other words, one of the keystones of this presentation is the fact that bystanders need to get involved and get help for fellow students being victimized.
-Key Learning Points:
+One of the keystones of this presentation is the fact that bystanders need to get involved and get help for fellow students being victimized.

-Because Cris Johnson is so passionate about the topic of bullying, he has also created a special faculty program on the topic of bullying.
+Because I’m so passionate about the topic of bullying, I’ve also created a special faculty program on the topic of bullying.
 This research-based program is geared specifically for your school’s faculty.
 This faculty presentation runs from 30-45 minutes (your choice) and includes the following key points:

-This program can be booked on its own or is available at a discounted rate if booked on the same day as your school’s bullying school assembly programs with Cris Johnson.
-Read Important Information About Cris Johnson’s School Assembly Programs.
+This program can be booked on its own or is available at a discounted rate if booked on the same day as your school’s bullying school assembly programs with me.

 “I have NEVER gotten feedback like this on an assembly!
 Cris was the PERFECT choice- directly tied into all we do here.
 We all really enjoyed his show and the kids loved him too!
 Thanks so much!!!”